talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let opts = {
-  'pageSize': 1000, // Number | The number of items in this response.
+  'pageSize': 1000, // Number | The number of items in the response.
   'skip': 56, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
   'applicationId': 3.4, // Number | Filter results by Application ID.
   'entityPath': "entityPath_example", // String | Filter results on a case insensitive matching of the url path of the entity 'userId': 56, // Number | Filter results by user ID.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'withTotalResultSize': true, // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
   'managementKeyId': 56, // Number | Filter results that match the given management key ID.
   'includeOld': true // Boolean | When this flag is set to false, the state without the change will not be returned.
 The default value is true.